Philip Core: Biography

 Following Harvard he attended the Ruskin School of Drawing and Fine Art in Oxford, and then the Accademia di Belle Arti di Firenze in Florence.
 In 1975, in his mid-twenties, he settled permanently in London, living in a flat in Elephant and Castle that was painted completely black, before moving to a spacious apartments in Holland Park.

 It was an economically depressed period in the UK, but Core managed to gain some income contributing art work to gay magazines, and via private commissions.
 These included a mural for the Ritz hotel depicting a range of guests over the 75-year history of the hotel.

-He became the photography critic for The Independent, and wrote also number of obituaries for the newspaper, including those for Robert Mapplethorpe and Jean-Michel Basquiat.
+He became the photography critic for The Independent, and wrote also number of obituaries for the newspaper, including those for Robert Mapplethorpe, Rudolf Nureyev, David Robilliard and Jean-Michel Basquiat.

 1984 saw the publication by him of two books: Camp: The Lie That Tells The Truth, and The Original Eye: arbiters of twentieth-century taste.

 His encyclopaedic knowledge of lesser-known figures in nineteenth and twentieth century culture led to him becoming a commentator on the BBC Radio 4 programme Kaleidoscope.

 Core died of AIDS on 12 November 1989 at the Westminster Hospital in London.

 In a catalogue of an exhibition of his work, Core wrote: "I am not a great artist, only someone who loves painting, drawing and making things with his hands above all else; someone who has, by some curious gift of heredity, become possessed of articulacy and intransigence in equal degree; someone who knows what they love and feels no shame about it."

-His work is in the collection of the Arts Council of Great Britain.
+His work is in the permanent collections of the Arts Council of Great Britain, Leslie Lohman Museum, and Tom of Finland Foundation.